-The internship allowed me to get a very good understanding of an international think tank and its working practices.
+The fellowship allowed me to get a very good understanding of an international think tank and its working practices.
 It allowed me to compare the research, working patterns and cultures of a global Think Tank with an international university.
 I hence have a clearer understanding of the work I would like to pursue in the future and the research environment I value.

-On the one hand, this internship had and has a direct impact on my current PhD studies.
+On the one hand, this fellowship had and has a direct impact on my current PhD studies.
 First, it inspired me to further pursue research on the topic of forced migration and innovation, especially referring to the use of digital technologies in this context.
 Second, it gave me a very good understanding of the different institutions and scholars working on these topics, which helps me in my PhD research.

-On the other hand, the internship will have a lasting impact beyond my PhD studies in terms of my future career.
+On the other hand, the fellowship will have a lasting impact beyond my PhD studies in terms of my future career.
 First, I got first-hand insights into policy research and now have a better understanding of what such institutions and employers might be looking for.
 Second, I was able to build excellent networks to extremely kind as well as brilliant people, especially Sonja Marjanovic and Jenny Corbett, that work on very interesting research topics.
-It was a pleasure to work with them during the internship and on the blogpost.
+It was a pleasure to work with them during the fellowship and on the blogpost.
 The blog post further signals my interest in these topics to a wider audience, which will prove helpful for my future career.”

 Corinna Frey worked with RAND Europe for 12 days in December 2016 and January 2017